Prix Anne-Hébert

 The Prix Anne-Hébert is a Canadian literary award, presented annually to the best first work of fiction in French by a writer from Quebec.
-The award was created in 2000 to honour writer Anne Hébert following her death.
+The award was created by Robert Desbiens in 2000 to honour writer Anne Hébert following her death.

 The award has a monetary value of $7,500.
 It is sponsored by the Centre culturel canadien à Paris and Société Radio-Canada.